AgalmicVentures/Environment/README.md

 ### `hg`
 Applies the same operation to all of the Mercurial repositories in the current working directory.
 Especially useful when you have a large number of projects.

+### `JsonToXml.py`
+Converts JSON documents to XML with a variety of transformation options.